The Research Commissioning Process

 6. The Contract

-• The scope of the research
+• the scope and design of the research

-• Research timetable and payment schedule
+• research timetable and payment schedule

-• Copyright and ownership of the research data and outputs
+• copyright and ownership of the research data and outputs

-• Sub-contracting arrangements
+• sub-contracting arrangements

-• Which country’s law applies.
+• which country’s law applies.

 Back to top